 Events and Entertainment

-With an event calendar full of attractions such as Broadway shows, NCAA Division I athletics, blues legends, Russian National Ballet performances, and professional comedians, Ball State brings excitement to Muncie that most Midwestern cities would envy, without forgoing any of that college charm.
+With an events calendar full of attractions such as Broadway shows, NCAA Division I athletics, blues legends, Russian National Ballet performances, and professional comedians, Ball State brings excitement to Muncie that most Midwestern cities would envy, without forgoing any of that college charm.
 The Village, located right on the edge of campus, offers plenty of places to eat and hang out with friends.
-The Tally on the first floor of the L.A.
-Pittenger Student Center showcases comedians, bands, and other entertainers.
 Christy Woods arboretum and the Duck Pond are just a couple of places where you can enjoy nature; there’s also the University Green where you can take in an outdoor concert.
 And then there’s Late Nite, the best bash on campus.
 Every Saturday night you can take advantage of free entertainment.
 Activities include everything from bowling and billiards to DJs and dancing and, of course, free food.
 Just keep your eye on the Flyswatter, the billboard near the Scramble Light, for upcoming events.